-I help institutions and individuals organize, understand, and share observations and ideas about places; to understand how places work in their context; so that people can more effectively collaborate, make more informed decisions, and appreciate the quality of places as are, as they change or may be changed.
+I help institutions and individuals organize, understand, and share observations and ideas about places; to understand how places work in their context; so that people can more effectively collaborate, make more informed decisions, and appreciate the quality of places as they are, as they were, as they change or may be changed.
 I have trademarked a short phrase that captures this mission: cultivating spatial intelligence.
 Lets take observations and ideas from multiple points of view and make them stick together in useful ways!

 For more information email email@example.com